 Promise to Avoid Further Problems

 To the extent you made avoidable mistakes, promise to never repeat them again.
-Demonstrate to your new creditor the lessons you learned and the concrete steps you’ve taken to prevent problems from occurring again.
+Additionally, demonstrate to your new creditor the lessons you learned — and the concrete steps you’ve taken to prevent problems from occurring again.

 Sample Letter #1